masatonakatsuji2021/hachiware_client/README.md

 });
 ```

-To perform synchronization processing temporarily, set ``syncClose`` to true and write the code as shown below.
-Specify ``resolve`` as an argument as a point, and execute ``resolve`` to move to the next process.
+To perform synchronization processing temporarily, change the method name to ``sync_close`` and specify ``resolve`` as an argument as a point, and execute "resolve" at any time to proceed to the next process.

 The following is an example.
 After waiting 1 second to leave the page, the resolve method is executed after the console output.